Salsify solutions offer unique functions to help brands, retailers, and distributors drive results.

 Telling your brand story and visually showing product uses and functions will help you stand out this holiday season.

 Delivering a stellar user experience doesn’t start and end with visuals.
-It also includes providing every written detail a consumer might want to know and unifying your descriptions across all your commerce platforms.
+It also includes providing every written detail a consumer might want to know — and ensuring this information is consistent across all your commerce platforms.

-This holiday season, brands that prioritize, organize, and optimize their product content, including copy, across the digital shelf will win over brands that don’t.
+This holiday season, brands that prioritize, organize, and optimize their product content across the digital shelf will win over brands that don’t.

 Consider what content would be most valuable to your customers’ shopping experiences and what information people want to know.
 Then, preemptively answer those questions on your product pages.

-Customers want to know every detail about your product.
+Customers want to know a variety of details about your product.
 Good product descriptions include:

 Search engine optimization (SEO) plays a massive role in whether or not consumers will find your products during the holidays in the first place.